|

 many of them, neatly folded in their original envelopes.

-Now, 40 years after she began writing her column, Nancy
+Now, more than 40 years after she began writing her column, Nancy

 has written Vietnam Mailbag: Voices From the War,